akacase/sieve/README.md

 export SECRET = "sup"
 ```

-And last but not least, a **detection** value, this is just a shared string that you know how to cipher through the web server logs to find.
+And last but not least, a **detection** value; this is just a shared string so you can search through the web server logs to find.

 ```haskell
 detection :: String